September Is Sports Eye Safety Month!

 Eye accidents can happen in a split second – the effects can last a lifetime…

 By wearing protective eyewear, you can safeguard your eyesight without compromising on your favorite sports activities.
 Athletes who wear contact lenses still need additional eye protection for relevant sports.

-At Sunrise Eye Care, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
+At Sunrise Specialty Lens & Dry Eye Institute, our eye doctor is experienced and trained to treat sports-induced eye injuries sustained by our active patients.
 Dr. Haiman and our dedicated staff are committed to providing the most comprehensive eye care to help get you back on the field again.
 Furthermore, we provide consultations on a wide array of protective eyewear for all your sporting needs.

 What Eye Injuries Can Be Caused by Sports?

 A corneal abrasion, also known as a scratched cornea, is the most common sports-related eye injury.
 When someone gets poked in the eye, the eye’s surface can get scratched.
 Symptoms may include acute pain and a gritty or foreign body sensation in the eyes, as well as redness, tearing, light sensitivity, headaches, blurry or decreased vision.
 Medical care includes prevention or treatment of infection, and pain management.
 If you suspect that you have suffered a corneal abrasion, make sure to see an eye doctor right away.

 Iritis is an inflammation of the iris, the colored part of the eye.
 The condition rapidly develops and typically affects only one eye.
 Symptoms include pain in the eye or brow region, blurred vision, a small or oddly-shaped pupil, and sensitivity to bright lights.

 Hyphema is among the more common sports-related eye injuries, with racquet sports, baseball and softball accounting for more than 50% of all hyphema injuries in athletics.